 “The authority of the Apostles proceeds from the office imposed upon them by Our Lord and is based on the very explicit sayings of Christ Himself.
 He will be with them all days to the end of ages (Matthew 28:20), give a sanction to their preaching (Mark 16:16), send them the ‘promise of the Father’, ‘virtue from above’ (Luke 24:49).
 The Acts of the Apostles and the Epistles of the New Testament show us the exercise of this authority.
 The Apostle makes laws (Acts 15:29; 1 Corinthians 7:12 sq.), teaches (Acts 2:37 and following), claims for his teaching that it should be received as the word of God (1 Thessalonians 2:13), punishes (Acts 5:1-11; 1 Corinthians 5:1-5), administers the sacred rites (Acts 6:1 sq.; 16:33; 20:11), provides successors (2 Timothy 1:6; Acts 14:22)” (Coppieters, H. (1907).
 Apostles.
 In The Catholic Encyclopedia.
 New York: Robert Appleton Company.
 Retrieved July 11, 2012 from New Advent: http://www.newadvent.org/cathen/01626c.htm).

-About 1st c. scripture being collected under the Apostles’ oversight, the Catholic church confirms,
+About first-century scripture being collected under the Apostles’ oversight, the Catholic church confirms,

-Also regarding the New Testament scriptures being accepted as scripture in the 1st c., the Roman Catholic Church states,
+Regarding the acceptance of the New Testament Scriptures in the first century, the Roman Church states,

 “II Peter, iii, 15, 16, supposes its readers to be acquainted with some of St. Paul’s Epistles; St. John’s Gospel implicitly presupposes the existence of the Synoptics (Matthew, Mark, and Luke). […] Nearly all the New Testament writings were evoked by particular occasions, or addressed to particular destinations.
 But we may well presume that each of the leading Churches–Antioch, Thessalonica, Alexandria, Corinth, Rome–sought by exchanging with other Christian communities to add to its special treasure, and have publicly read in its religious assemblies all Apostolic writings which came under its knowledge.
 It was doubtless in this way that the collections grew, and reached completeness within certain limits, but a considerable number of years must have elapsed (and that counting from the composition of the latest book) before all the widely separated Churches of early Christendom possessed the new sacred literature in full. […] But evidence will presently be given that from days touching on those of the last Apostles there were two well defined bodies of sacred writings of the New Testament, which constituted the firm, irreducible, universal minimum, and the nucleus of its complete Canon: these were the Four Gospels, as the Church now has them, and thirteen Epistles of St. Paul–the Evangelium and the Apostolicum” (Reid, George.
 “Canon of the New Testament.”
 The Catholic Encyclopedia.
 Vol. 3.
 New York: Robert Appleton Company, 1908.
 15 Feb.
 2012cathen/03274a.htm>).

-About the Gospels being collected in the 1st c., the Roman Catholic hierarchy profess,
+About the Gospels being collected in the first century, the Roman Catholic hierarchy profess,

 “It is indeed impossible, at the present day, to describe the precise manner in which out of the numerous works ascribed to some Apostle, or simply bearing the name of gospel, only four, two of which are not ascribed to Apostles, came to be considered as sacred and canonical.
 It remains true, however, that all the early testimony which has a distinct bearing on the number of the canonical Gospels recognizes four such Gospels and none besides. […] The saintly Bishop of Lyons, Irenæus (died 202), who had known Polycarp in Asia Minor, not only admits and quotes our four Gospels, but argues that they must be just four, no more and no less. […] About the time when St. Irenæus gave this explicit testimony to our four Gospels, the Canon of Muratori bore likewise witness to them, as did also the Peshito and other early Syriac translations, and the various Coptic versions of the New Testament.
 The same thing must be said with regard to the Syriac harmony of the canonical Gospels, which was framed by St. Justin’s disciple, Tatian, and which is usually referred to under its Greek name of Diatessaron (To dia tessaron Euaggelion).
 The recent discovery of this work has allowed Harnack to infer, from some of its particulars, that it was based on a still earlier harmony, that made by St. Hippolytus of Antioch, of our four Gospels.
 It has also set at rest the vexed question as to St. Justin’s use of the canonical Gospels. […] Indeed, even before the discovery of Tatian’s ‘Diatessaron’, an unbiased study of Justin’s authentic writings had made it clear that the holy doctor used exclusively our canonical Gospels under the name of Memoirs of the Apostles”.